yhliang-GBU/yhliang/_pages/about.md

 ---

 <h2 id="biography">Biography</h2>
-I am currently a tenure-track Assistant Professor (independent PI) at [Great Bay University (GBU)](https://www.gbu.edu.cn/).
+I am currently a tenure-track Assistant Professor and researcher at [Great Bay University (GBU)](https://www.gbu.edu.cn/).
 Previously, I was a senior engineer at Huawei (Hangzhou, China).
 I obtained my Ph.D. degree from the Department of Computer Science and Engineering at The Chinese University of Hong Kong under the supervision of [Prof. Ming-Chang YANG](https://www.cse.cuhk.edu.hk/~mcyang/index.html) in 2022.
 Before that, I received my Bachelor’s degree in computer science from South China University of Technology in 2018.

 <h2 id="research">Research Interests</h2>